 And what better stage than against one of your greatest rivals?

-Jose Mourinho’s side got off to a flyer with Diego Costa giving them the lead at a place the Chelsea fans used to refer to as ‘Three Point Lane.’
+Jose Mourinho’s (old) side got off to a flyer with Diego Costa giving them the lead at a place the Chelsea fans used to call ‘Three Point Lane.’

-The future Golden Ball winner danced around Oscar and Fabregas before cutting in and burying a 25-yard finish in the bottom corner.
+The future World Cup Golden Boot winner danced around Oscar and Cesc Fabregas before cutting in and burying a 25-yard finish in the bottom corner.

 Following Danny Rose’s goal, Kane was involved again, winning a penalty just before half time.